AshAvalanche/ansible-avalanche-getting-started/README.md

    ```yaml
    avalanche_whitelisted_subnets: 2mt2C4vRbkrmAAurm7FE3y4xzan4CM3jJSKaPeCCuVq8EaphMR
    ```
-2. Run the `nuttymoon.avalanche.bootstrap_local_network` to apply the new configuration and restart the nodes
+2. Run the `ash.avalanche.bootstrap_local_network` to apply the new configuration and restart the nodes

 ### Customization

 To customize the subnet: edit the variables in `inventories/local/group_vars/subnet_control_node.yml`.

-For a list of all available variables, see the [nuttymoon.avalanche.subnet role documentation](https://github.com/Nuttymoon/ansible-avalanche-collection/tree/main/roles/subnet).
+For a list of all available variables, see the [ash.avalanche.subnet role documentation](https://github.com/AshAvalanche/ansible-avalanche-collection/tree/main/roles/subnet).

 ## Blockchains management

-Use `nuttymoon.avalanche.blockchain` to create a blockchains.
+Use `ash.avalanche.blockchain` to create a blockchains.

 ### Prerequisites

-For this example, we will use our local test network and the [nuttymoon.avalanche.create_local_blockchains](https://github.com/Nuttymoon/ansible-avalanche-collection/tree/main/playbooks/create_local_blockchains.yml) notebook that uses the pre-funded account to create blockchains in an existing subnet.
+For this example, we will use our local test network and the [ash.avalanche.create_local_blockchains](https://github.com/AshAvalanche/ansible-avalanche-collection/tree/main/playbooks/create_local_blockchains.yml) notebook that uses the pre-funded account to create blockchains in an existing subnet.
 Therefore, before creating the blockchain, we need to:

 1. (If not already done) Create the local test network, see [Local test network](#local-test-network)
 2. (If not already done) Create a subnet, see [Subnet management](#subnet-management).
 Note down the subnet ID.